The Deutsche Bank Mirror Trading Scandal: $10 Billion and the Russian Laundromat

 What is 'Mirror Trading'?

-It is a scheme where a client buys stocks in one currency (like Rubles) and sells the same amount of the same stocks in another currency (like Dollars) almost instantly.
-It is used to move money across borders and "clean" illicit funds.
+It is a scheme where a client buys stocks in one currency (Rubles) and sells them in another (Dollars) almost instantly to move money across borders.

 How much money was involved?